Koos Group: History

 The company was founded in the latter 19th century by Koo Hsien-jung, during the period of Japanese rule in Taiwan.
 It is majority-owned by the Koo family.
 The company was headed by Koo Chen-fu and Jeffrey Koo Sr. from 1940 until their deaths in 2005 and 2012 respectively.
+The group split its dealings in 2003 into two clans of the Koo Family; Koo Chen-fu's side of the family manages Taiwan Cement and his nephew Jeffrey Koo Sr.'s side of the family manages CTBC Financial Holding, Chailease Holding, KGI Financial Holding and KGI Life Insurance.

+Jeffrey Koo Sr.'s children Jeffrey Koo Jr., Andre Koo and Angelo Koo now manages CTBC Financial Holding, Chailease Holding and KGI Financial Holding respectively.
+Koo Chen-fu's children, Chester Koo and Leslie Koo manages Taiwan Cement.

+Andre Koo Jr., the fifth-generation of the Koo Family, is the heir to the Koo Family empire and manages K8 Capital, a hybrid Private Credit and Venture Capital firm.

 Operations

 The Koos Group encompasses over 80 companies, with more than 60,000 employees worldwide.
 In 2001, The Wall Street Journal reported total assets of the Koos Group to be US$36 Billion.
-Today, the total assets of the Koos Group are estimated to be over US$225 Billion.
+Today, the total net worth of the Koo Family is estimated to be over US$250 Billion.

 Koos Group is headquartered in Taipei.
 It has operations in Taiwan, Hong Kong (KGI Hong Kong Group since 1997) and Singapore (KGI Securities Singapore).
 Its holding company is CTBC Bank.